Finding your unique niche is the key to opening the door to new prospects and exponential growth.

 So, what does that mean?

-Discovering and understanding the unique challenges and needs of each influencer is the key to your sales success.
+Discovering and understanding each influencer’s unique challenges and needs is the key to your sales success.

-Often, the decision maker of the company will task a lower-level employee to do the initial research on a particular pain or problem and then report back on key findings to the buying committee.
-Each member of the buying committee has unique challenges and perspectives that need to be addressed.
+Often, the company’s decision maker will task a lower-level employee with conducting initial research on a particular pain or problem and then reporting back on key findings to the buying committee.
+Each buying committee member has unique challenges and perspectives that need to be addressed.
 So, you need to understand each persona involved in this buying process.

 We recommend you focus on these personas.

 Researcher/Influencer – This persona is simply researching all of the possible solutions for a specific problem and picking the top three or so solutions to compare.
-The key to attracting the researcher’s attention is to showcase how your product differs from your top competitors that they’re likely researching, too.
+The key to attracting the researcher’s attention is to showcase how your product differs from your top competitors, which they’re likely researching.
 This helps control the narrative vs. the researcher making their own assumptions.

 These personas will also want to know if your company works with similar companies in the same industry and how you are priced.

-The End User – This persona is the one who will ultimately end up using your product or service.
-This means they’ll know the most about its functions and features and will ask specific and direct questions on how it will serve them best.
-Like, how easy is it to use your product or service?
+The End User – This persona is the one who will ultimately use your product or service.
+This means they’ll know the most about its functions and features and will ask specific and direct questions about how it will serve them best.
+For example, how easy is it to use your product or service?
 How is it different from what we do today?
 What does training look like?
 How long will it take for me to get up to speed?
 What kind of support should I expect?

 Decision-Maker – This persona will want to know if your product or service will fix the problem they are experiencing.
 How is it better than what we are doing today?
 Will it make my team more efficient and effective?
 What kind of ROI can I expect?

-Financial Authority – This persona will want to know all of the financial issues, from the terms and conditions, what the service level agreement looks like, what’s the escalation or cancellation policy, etc.
+Financial Authority – This persona will want to know all the financial issues, including terms and conditions, service level agreements, escalation or cancellation policies, etc.

-As you can see, each of these personas has different questions and needs that need to be addressed in your sales and marketing efforts.
+As you can see, each of these personas has different questions and needs that you must address in your sales and marketing efforts.

 Asking the Right Questions for Each Unique Persona

-Now, once you’ve isolated the specific influencers involved in the buying process, it’s time to dive deeper into each persona.
+Once you’ve isolated the specific influencers involved in the buying process, it’s time to explore each persona more deeply.

-When you do so, you can identify individualized and specific pain points that’ll help in crafting your messages.
+When you do so, you can identify individualized and specific pain points that’ll help craft your messages.
 Determining these unique personas will require thorough thinking about how the influencer thinks, functions, and operates.
 To dial in accurate personas, ask yourself the questions below about each group.

 Note: these are just sample questions.
-You might have unique questions based on your product, service or target industry.
+You might have unique questions about your product, service, or target industry.

 What is the influencer’s job title and role?